preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/self-service-users-bp/index.rst

 Self-service settings
 =============================================

-Using this option, available in Omnia 7.5 and later, you decide if users should be able to create Omnia accounts themselves.
+Using this option, you decide if users should be able to create Omnia accounts themselves.
 You also need a request authentication screen for that purpose.

 If self-service should not be possible in this business profile, you don't have to do anything.
 The default setting is: